AmarEssam/Football-Pass-Network/README.md

 ﻿# Football-Pass-Network
- pass maps are a visual representation of passing interactions between players in a football match.
-They are used to analyze the implementation of the team shape, areas of ball progression, and involvement of each player in the game
+ Pass maps are a visual representation of passing interactions between players in a football match.
+They are used to analyze the implementation of the team shape, areas of ball progression, and involvement of each player in the game.